 line(3:3) is either H or V indicating horizontal or vertical orbit measuring BPMs.
 In this case, the call to the tao_find_data routine returns d1 data arrays to the amplitude data (d1_amp_arr) and phase data (d1_phase_arr).
 Just like the tune data, since it is assumed only one universe is being used, there should be one and only d1 structure for the phase and only one d1 structure for the amplitude:

-d1_amp_arr(1)%d1 ! d1 structure for the amplitude data d1_phase_arr(1)%d1 ! d1 structure for the phase data type (tao_d1_data_struct), pointer :: d1_phase, d1_amp d1_amp => d1_amp_arr(1)%d1 d1_phase => d1_phase_arr(1)%d1
+''' d1_amp_arr(1)%d1 ! d1 struucture for the amplitude data d1_phase_arr(1)%d1 ! d1 struucture for the phase data '''

 To save on typing, and make the code clearer, pointers are used to point to these structures: